Adi0704/Zomato-Data-Analysis/README.md

 ## Dataset

 The dataset used for this project is obtained from Kaggle and consists of comprehensive information about restaurants, including their location, cuisine type, cost for two people, user ratings, and more.
-The dataset provides a valuable resource for conducting in-depth analysis and extracting meaningful insights.I have also added the dataset in this github repository
+The dataset provides a valuable resource for conducting in-depth analysis and extracting meaningful insights.The link for the same is https://www.kaggle.com/datasets/himanshupoddar/zomato-bangalore-restaurants

 ## Features